microsoft/FluidExamples/teams-fluid-hello-world/README.md

 };
 ```

-Here we are only exporting `createContainer` and `getContainer` because that is all we'll need to interact with Fluid.
+Here we are only exporting `createContainer` and `getContainer` because that is all we'll need to create and fetch our Fluid container.

 ### Configure the service client

-The client is a new instance of the `AzureClient`, where it supports both remote (FRS) and local mode (Tinylicious).
+The client is a new instance of the `AzureClient`, where it supports both remote (Azure Fluid Relay) and local mode (Azure Local Service).

 ```ts
 // Util.ts